cuvva/apis/apis/auth.md

 Output is always JSON.
 Unless otherwise noted, methods do not require authorization.

+Where no response is specified for a method, no response will be provided.
+The status code will be 204.
+The response may be changed to return data - with a different 2xx status code - at any time.
+This would not be considered a breaking change.

 ### `register_user`

 Creates the user with unverified identifiers (other than the Facebook login) and